srlinuxeurope/DCFPartnerHackathon/docs/eda/index.md

 * `clab-dcfpartnerws-client12`
 * `clab-dcfpartnerws-client13`

-The client's credentials are `user:multit00l`
+The client's SSH credentials are `user:multit00l`.

 ///